bansalsahab/ai-password-analyzer/README.md

 ## Recent Updates

+- **Secure User Authentication**: Added signup/login functionality with zero-knowledge encryption for password storage
+- **Password Vault**: Users can now save analyzed passwords in an encrypted vault using AES-256
 - **Improved Visualization Layout**: Enhanced chart layout with a responsive 2-column grid that adapts to mobile screens
 - **Added Chart Titles**: Each chart now has a clear title for better understanding
 - **New Light/Dark Mode Toggle**: Users can switch between dark and light themes for better accessibility and visual comfort